testdevlab/TestRay/README.md

 ![TestRay Logo](resources/testray_png.png)

 # About
 TestRay is a Ruby gem used to run YAML-based automation tests, using Selenium and Appium.
-While originally compatible only with Android, in its current iteration it can also automate iOS, web, Windows and Mac applications.
+While originally compatible only with Android, in its current iteration it can also automate iOS, web, Windows and Mac applications - and with multi-platform support!

 ## Index
 1. [Installation](#installation)